-Transfusion reactions are usually separated into two categories: immunological and non-immunological.
+Transfusion reactions can occur acutely with transfusion or within 24 hours of transfusion (called delayed) are usually separated into two mechanistic categories: immunological and non-immunological.
 The most common reactions to transfusions are fever, vomiting and facial edema.
 These are generally mild.
 More severe reactions, including intravascular hemolysis, shock and dyspnea, are seen far less frequently.
 In a study of 133 cats administered 246 transfusions, adverse reactions were seen in 6.3% of the 191 whole blood or packed red cell transfusions.
 No reactions were seen with 55 fresh frozen plasma transfusions.
 The reactions consisted of (in decreasing frequency) transient pyrexia, delayed hemolysis, transfusion-associated circulatory overload (TACO), facial edema, acute hemolysis and death.
 In a study of 131 dogs administered 163 packed red blood cell transfusions, 13% of the dogs suffered acute (vomiting, intravascular hemolysis, icterus) or delayed (rapid decrease in post-transfusion hematocrit) hemolytic transfusion reactions.
 Similarly, in a retrospective study of 953 transfusions (packed red blood cells, plasma, plasma plus packed red blood cells and whole blood) to 558 dogs, there was a 15% incidence of transfusion reactions, most of which occurred in response to transfusions of packed red blood cells.
 The most common type of reaction was fever, followed by vomiting (mostly in dogs given packed red blood cells).
 Allergic reactions were seen in dogs given packed red blood cells or plasma and may have been alleviated by prior antihistamine medication (seen only in 1 premedicated dog versus 12 non-premedicated dogs).
 Four dogs (10%) suffered hemolytic reactions, including intravascular hemolysis and icterus (within 8 hours of transfusion) even though they had not received blood transfusions before.
 The reasons for the hemolysis were not ascertained but one dog had IMHA.
 Some dogs died as a consequence of the reactions (Bruce et al 2015).

 Transfusion reactions can be minimized (and even prevented in some instances) by crossmatching or typing animals prior to transfusion and by paying strict attention to transfusion procedures, e.g. maintaining strict aseptic techniques, infusing products slowly, not using out-of-date or discolored products, closely observing the animal during the transfusion procedure (especially in the first 15 to 30 minutes) and not forcing the transfused product through small gauge catheters.